 Volunteers at Mayo Clinic's campuses in Phoenix and Scottsdale, Arizona, serve patients and visitors with a personal touch.

-As a Mayo Clinic volunteer, your work helps patients feel more comfortable, assists Mayo staff members in carrying out their patient care mission, and becomes a source of pride and enjoyment.
+Your work as a Mayo Clinic volunteer helps patients feel more comfortable, assists Mayo staff members in carrying out their patient care mission, and becomes a source of pride and enjoyment.

 Like everyone at Mayo Clinic, we have a primary concern for patients' well-being, comfort and security.

 Volunteers contribute to Mayo's mission in numerous ways.
 Volunteers reassure anxious visitors, support a caring but busy professional staff, and help ensure the individual attention that Mayo patients have come to expect.